A Guide to the Healthiest Foods for Pregnant Women

 3.5 Dairy Products

-Dairy products are rich in calcium and vitamin D.
+Dairy products serve as a rich source of both calcium and vitamin D.

 4. Sample Meal Plan for Pregnant Women